 A glass of wine includes the aroma of the florescence of the vine and the herbs which grow on its borders, the taste of the ripe grape that the picker tastes before throwing it in the bucket, the sound of the viticulturer’s steps and the pickers’ laughs, the touch on the shoots which is either soft or violent, the sight which is lost in the extended green (canopy) and calms the spirit.

-In the ‘secret aromas of wine’, is hidden the term of ‘terroir’, which corresponds to the soil, climate, cultivation and personality factors, that make a wine unique, means with identity.
+In the ‘secret aromas of wine’, the term of ‘terroir’ is hidden, which corresponds to the soil, climate, cultivation and personality factors, that make a wine unique, means with identity.

 The indigenous Cretan grape varieties are well incorporated, since centuries, in the natural environment of the island and express the richness (in flavours) of the land which had nourished them.

-Those are the elements to be discovered by the travelers of PETASSOS, at this eight-hour trip, in the heart of the viticultural area of Heraklion.
+Those are the elements to be discovered by the travellers of PETASSOS, at this eight-hour trip, in the heart of the vinicultural area of Heraklion.